 (225 ILCS 454/5-70)

-(a) The requirements of this Section apply to all managing brokers, brokers, and salespersons.
+(a) The requirements of this Section apply to all managing brokers and brokers.

 (b) Except as otherwise

 person who applies for renewal of a license as a managing broker or broker must successfully complete 12 hours of real estate continuing education

 courses recommended by the Board and approved by

 the Department during the current term of the license.
 In addition, those licensees renewing or obtaining a managing broker's license must successfully complete a 12-hour broker management continuing education course approved by the Department during the current term of the license.
 The broker management continuing education course must be completed in the classroom or through a live, interactive webinar or online distance education format.
 No